AlluNatu/C_Programming_Basics_Course/README.md

 # CT60A2500 C-ohjelmoinnin perusteet
-This is repository for my course I completed in LUT University while doing my Bachelors Degree in Computer Science.
+This is repository for my course I completed in LUT University while doing my Bachelors Degree in Software Engineering.

 It contains my CT60A2500 C-ohjelmoinnin perusteet (Basics of C-Programming) course work.
 Which is worth 3 ECTS.